AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 ### Maximum parallel jobs {#maximum-parallel-jobs}

 By default, AEM runs a maximum number of parallel jobs equal to the number of processors on the server.
-The problem with this setting is that during periods of heavy load, all of the processors are occupied by DAM Update Asset workflows, slowing down UI responsiveness and preventing AEM from running other processes that safeguard server performance and stability.
+The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing AEM from running other processes that safeguard server performance and stability.
 As a good practice, set this value to half the processors that are available on the server by performing the following steps:

 1. On AEM Author, go to `https://[aem_server]:[port]/system/console/slingevent`.
 1. Click **[!UICONTROL Edit]** on each workflow queue that is relevant to your implementation, for example **[!UICONTROL Granite Transient Workflow Queue]**.